• Skip to main content

 adam and eve florence baptistery

-History Behind the Florence Baptistery’s East Door
+The history of the Florence Baptistery’s East Door

-Why was Ghiberti Chosen?
+Why was Ghiberti chosen?

-What does the East Door Depict?
+What does the East Door depict?

-The first two panels above show Adam and Eve and Cain and Abel.
-In the other panels below some characters from the Old Testament such as Noah, Joseph and Abram are displayed.
-What the spectator can experience by observing these panels in sequence, is a raising sense of drama and, at the same time, the salvational power of God.
 Also, this door is one of the first examples of the use of modern perspective in art.
 Ghiberti spent the last years of his life working on these panels.
-During the last period of decoration, he was helped by some of the most influential Renaissance artists such as Donatello, Michelozzo and Cennini.
+During the final period of decoration, he was helped by influential Renaissance artists such as Donatello, Michelozzo, and Cennini.

 The South Door